IDArlingTeam/IDArling/README.md

 users, by connecting together different instances of IDA Pro.

 The main features of IDArling are:
-* live recording and replaying of all user interactions;
+* hooking general user events
+* structure and enumeration support
+* Hex-Rays decompiler syncing
+* replay engine and auto-saving
-* loading and saving of IDA databases to a central server;
+* database loading and saving
-* interactive IDA status bar widget and custom dialogs;
+* interactive status bar widget
-* Python plugin and server with no extra dependencies;
+* user cursors (instructions, functions, navbar)
-* and even more to come...
+* invite and following an user moves
+* dedicated server using Qt5
+* integrated server within IDA
+* LAN servers discovery
+* following an user moves in real time

 If you have any questions not worthy of a bug report, feel free to ping us at [#idarling on freenode](https://kiwiirc.com/client/irc.freenode.net/idarling)